Ultimate 2022 Travel Guide to Gigantes Islands for First-time Travelers

 Tours and Fees

-- Remember that it’s best traveling in a group.
+- Remember that it’s best to travel in a group.
 Imagine you and 4 of your Friends spending 300 pesos each for the Island hopping tour.

 - But of course, you also need to pay your tour guide for 500 pesos.
-Remember to bring some cash with you, as there is no near ATM machines near the área.
+Remember to bring some cash with you, as there are no ATM machines near the área.
 There will be an entrance fee of 50 pesos per head at Cabugao Gamay Island.

 For as low as P1,500, you can book an air-conditioned room at Arjan Beach Resort for 4 people.
 They have cheaper fan rooms.
-If you are really on a tight budget, you can go camping, but we suggest you bring your own tents.
+If you are really on a tight budget, you can go camping, but we suggest bringing your own tents.

 Where to Eat in Gigantes Island